varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 	You are probably best of compiling your own code.
 See `Compiling Varnish from source`_.

-If that worked for you, you can skip the rest of this document for now, and and start reading the much more interesting :ref:`Tutorial` instead.
+If that worked for you, you can skip the rest of this document for now, and and start reading the much more interesting :ref:`tutorial-index` instead.